AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/advanced-tasks-overview.md

     <div>
       <a href="optimizeseo.md"><strong>Optimize PDFs for SEO</strong></a>
       </div>
-      Learn how to optimize a PDF for improved SEO (Search Engine Optimization)
+      Optimize a PDF for SEO (Search Engine Optimization)
   </td>
   <td>
     <a href="workforms.md">